statista/docs-developers/docs/index.md

 ###1.3.
 Questions / Decisions
 * handled in slices or general or both?
-* in each bundle or general doc repo (github.com/statista/docs-developers)?
+* in each bundle or [general doc repo](https://github.com/statista/docs-developers) ?
 * do we use that for external docs as well (e.g. api)?

 ##2.
 Writing Documentation